plone/ansible-playbook/README.rst

 Introduction
 ------------

-Plone's Ansible Playbook can completely provision a remote cloud server to run the full stack of Plone, including:
+Plone's Ansible Playbook can completely provision a remote server to run the full stack of Plone, including:

 * Plone in a cluster configuration;